ylabz/lume-beta-readme/lume-beta-readme.md

 - **Technology**: Layered trait system with rarity weights
 - **Art Format**: SVG, PNG, or GIF files
 - **Deployment**: DIY deployment with full control
-- **Randomization**: Based on collection seed and trait probabilities
+- **Randomization**: Based on collection seed and keccak hashing along with trait weights to create a deterministic output,

 ### Deterministic Collections